Leonardo Bianchi: Work and contributions

-Along with his research with monkeys and dogs, Leonardo Bianchi conducted analysis on military war victims who suffered from head traumas that limited their temporal and frontal lobe functions.
+Along with his research on monkeys and dogs, Leonardo Bianchi conducted an analysis on military war victims who suffered from head traumas that limited their temporal and frontal lobe functions.
 From his analysis, he deduced that the frontal lobe is needed for mental thought processes and solving simple math problems.
-Bianchi's research was the first to describe frontal lobe syndrome, which helped to gather him fame in the academic world of Europe and the USA.
+Bianchi's research was the first to describe frontal lobe syndrome, which helped to earn him fame in the academic world of Europe and the USA.

-Other accomplishments of Leonardo Bianchi were that he was one of the first known medical doctors who diagnosed parietal syndrome and he was the first president of the Italian Society of Neurology.
+Other accomplishments of Leonardo Bianchi were that he was one of the first known medical doctors who diagnosed parietal syndrome, and he was the first president of the Italian Society of Neurology.

 Leonardo Bianchi's fame in the neuropsychiatry world led to his appointment as editor of the International Journal of Medical Sciences in 1898.
 In 1904, Bianchi published one of his most famous publications titled the Treatise on Psychiatry which became a universal reference for psychiatry.

 Leonardo Bianchi's publications had worldwide fame in the psychiatry field.
 His publications were translated into many languages, such as English.
 In his English-translated version of his Text-Book of Psychiatry, his work had three parts.
 Part one focused on the anatomy and physiology of the brain, part two dealt with the psychological aspects of insanity, and part three focused on the individual forms of mental disorder.

-Honors and nominations
+Honours and nominations

-Bianchi received many honors and nominations throughout his lifetime.
-During Bianchi's political career, he was honored with the Grand Cross of the Mauritian Order by the King of Italy.
-Bianchi was also nominated seven times for the Nobel Prize of Medicine between 1910 and 1926.
+Bianchi received many honours and nominations throughout his lifetime.
+During Bianchi's political career, he was honoured with the Grand Cross of the Mauritian Order by the King of Italy.
+Bianchi was also nominated seven times for the Nobel Prize in Medicine between 1910 and 1926.

 Throughout his involvement in medicine and politics, he worked with various famous lecturers and politicians.
 Quotes regarding Leonardo Bianchi by these influential figures are seen from the quote by Louis Luzzatti below, who was the president of the council of ministers: "High knowledge and very sweet character together give prominence to the noble figure of Leonardo Bianchi."